Column-Randomized Linear Programs: Performance Guarantees and Applications: Omitted Proofs of Results in Section

 Lemma~\ref{lemma:sensitivity_of_obj} is a standard result of sensitivity analysis of linear programming; see Chapter 5 of \cite{bertsimas1997introduction}.
-In fact, one can view the optimal objective value of problem $P$ as a convex function in $\bb$ and show that the dual solution $\pb$ is a subgradient at $\bb$.
+In fact, one can view the optimal objective value of problem $P$ as a convex function in $\bb$ and show that any optimal dual solution $\pb$ is a subgradient at $\bb$.

 \begin{lemma} Let $z(\bb) = \min \left\lbrace \cb^T_0 \yb \mid \Ab_0 \yb = \bb, \yb \geq \zerob \right\rbrace$ and $z(\bb') = \min \left\lbrace \cb^T_0 \yb \mid \Ab_0 \yb = \bb', \yb \geq \zerob \right\rbrace$.
 Then $z(\bb) - z(\bb') \leq \pb^T (\bb - \bb')$, where $\pb$ is an optimal dual solution of the former problem. \end{lemma}